Do you have what it takes to flip the perfect pancake?

 Now our game is working (hopefully)!
 Let’s add some more fun to the game!
 We have a buzzer attached to the micro:bit but haven’t used it yet!
 Note: Add this onto your existing code.
 It’s not a brand new section!

 Micro:bit has lots of pre-programmed music melodies available for us to use.
 Let’s add music to our game!
 Here we add a different melody to each outcome of the game.
 For mushy or burnt pancakes, we add sad melodies.
 But for perfect pancakes, we play the nyan-cat melody!

 We need to set these melodies to play ‘once in the background’, otherwise it could pause the entire game until the melody is finished playing.

 Finally, let’s add some starting music and a starting message when we first start up the micro:bit.
 Note: Add this onto your existing code.
 It’s not a brand new section!

 We can use the buzzer once again to play a melody (once again we want it to play ‘once in background’).
 We can also display the name of the game as well!

 Now you’ve learned how to use the ADKeypad, you can use it to control LEDs, servos, and other components!
 You have also learned about if-else statements and creating your own functions, which can be useful in many micro:bit projects!
-Try customizing your pancake game as well!
+Try customising your pancake game as well!